RobustiPy/RobustiPy.github.io/README.md

-<center> [Note: This site (and project!) are a work in progress!]</center>

 ### Welcome to the **RobustiPy** homepage!

 RobustiPy is an efficient multiversal library with model selection, averaging, resampling and out-of-sample analysis.
 Developed for Python and R, it is designed to be both accessible and computationally efficient.

+<center> <span style="color:darkred;">Note: This site (and project!) are a work in progress!</span> </center>

+#### Installation
 Installation is as simple (in Python) as:

 ```bash
 pip install robustipy